Certificate in Media Course Banner Image

 |Autumn Term||2nd October 2023 – 8th December 2023|

 Our Certificate in Fashion Communication is being validated by the University of Buckingham.
+The Certificate is Undergraduate Level 4 Course with 45 credits awarded on successful completion.
 The University of Buckingham was named the 6th best University in England for Student Satisfaction and 3rd for Academic Support in the year 2020.

 The course offers a unique blend, combining academic rigour and industry engagement with practical and professional skills acquisition.
 You are encouraged to develop your understanding of current and potential future practices within the ever-changing fashion and media industries, and to consider your potential future role within these industries.
 During your time of study you will have the opportunity to tap into the College’s wide network of academics and industry professionals.

 The programme’s key aims are to:

 - Introduce you to the culture and context of the fashion industry

 - Develop your knowledge of the fashion and media industries